CarnosOS/ArcherSys-Coconut/wp-content/plugins/roost-for-bloggers/readme.txt

 Push Plugin Features:

-* **Safari Web Push** - Take advantage of web push (Desktop Push Notifications) on OS X Mavericks.
+* **Safari Web Push** - Take advantage of web push (Desktop Push Notifications) on OS X Mavericks and Yosemite.
+* **Auto Notifications** - We take the work out of it.
+Automatically send notifications to your readers when creating a new post.
+* **Category Filters** - Decide which content triggers a notification based on the category.
+* **Notifications on Update** - Easily send notifications when updating posts.
 * **Notification Prompt Controls** - Decide how and when the subscription prompt is shown to your visitors.
 * **Custom Notification Headlines** - Set a custom headline for your notification to be used instead of a post title.
 * **bbPress Subscriptions** - Allows site visitors to subscribe to forums, topics, or individual messages when posting replies.
 * **Detailed Analytics** - *Charts* with detailed metrics about your visitors straight to your WordPress dashboard.
-* **Auto Notifications** - *Now with support for posting via email and from the WordPress mobile app!* We take the work out of it.
-Automatically send notifications to your readers when creating a new post.
 * **Manual Post Mode** - Send notifications for individual posts when creating.
 Just check the box.
 * **Scheduled Post Notifications** - Not posting now?
 Don't worry.
 Your alerts will go out when your content posts.